 Organizations are obligated by laws like EU-GDPR, CCPA, SOX, HIPAA, etc. to include data destruction as a part of their IT Asset management policy.
 Modern data protection laws demand secure data destruction that leaves no traces behind.
-Use of a certified and professional data erasure tool like BitRaser is recommended as it helps in ensuring compliance with these global data protection legislation by destroying information securely and generating auditable reports.
+The use of a certified and professional data erasure tool like BitRaser is recommended as it helps in ensuring compliance with global data protection legislation by destroying information securely and generating auditable reports.
 In case the third-party vendor is involved in decommissioning, organizations should demand the use of certified and reliable data sanitization tools.

 - Offers Documented Evidence of Wiping (Audit Trails)

 Software-based erasure produces a certificate of destruction for every instance of wiping.
 It acts as an audit trail for the complete data erasure process.
 The Certificate helps an organization prove that it has securely destroyed the data.
 It also promotes trust towards the third-party vendor performing media sanitization during data center decommissioning on behalf of your organization.
 When data is securely wiped, it eliminates all possibilities of data getting compromised or breached.

 - Encourages Responsible Recycling

 Data erasure or overwriting is an eco-friendly approach toward media sanitization as it ensures that the storage device is available to be reused, repurposed, or recycled.
 A professional wiping tool thus is a sustainable approach toward decommissioning IT assets in a data center as it reduces e-waste.
 Unlike physical destruction for device disposal, data sanitization is an eco-friendly approach to erasing every trace of information from the device and allows further reuse and recycling of the device.

 Data Erasure: Integral Part of Data Center Commissioning Services